Hindu bank manager fatally shot in Indian-controlled Kashmir

 Police described the shooting in southern Kulgam district as a “terror incident” and launched a search operation for the attackers.
 The bank manager, Vijay Kumar from India’s Rajasthan state, died at a hospital following the shooting.

+CCTV footage circulating on social media shows a masked assailant walk into the bank and fire shots at Kumar with what appears to be a handgun.

 The Muslim-majority region has witnessed a spate of targeted killings in recent months.
+They come as Indian troops have continued their counterinsurgency operations across the region amid a clampdown on dissent and press freedom, which critics have likened to a militaristic policy.

 On Tuesday, suspected militants, also in Kulgam, shot and killed a Hindu schoolteacher, Rajini Bala.

 After that killing, Hindu government employees staged protests in several areas, demanding the government relocate them from Kashmir to safer areas in the Hindu-dominated Jammu region.
+They accused the government of making them “scapegoats” and “canon fodder” to showcase normalcy in the region and chanted slogans like “The only solution is relocation.”

 Hundreds of Hindus who had returned to the region after 2010 as part of a government resettlement plan that provided them with jobs and housing fled the Kashmir Valley after the killing of Bala, according to Kashmiri Hindu activists.
 Some 4,000 Kashmiri Hindus, who are locally known as Pandits, have been recruited for government jobs under the program.